hellowac/graphicsbook-zh-cn/includes/glossary.md

 *[procedural texture]:  A texture for which the value at a given set of texture coordinates is computed as a mathematical function of the coordinates, as opposed to an image texture where the value is obtained by sampling an image.

 *[programmable pipeline]:  A graphics processing pipeline in which some of the processing stages can or must be implemented by programs.
 Data for an image passes through a sequence of processing stages, with the image as the end product.
 The sequence is called a "pipeline."
 Programmable pipelines are used in modern GPUs to provide more flexibility and control to the programmer.
 The programs for a programmable pipeline are known as shaders and are written in a shader programming language such as GLSL.

+*[projected]: A transformation that maps coordinates in 3D to coordinates in 2D.
+Projection is used to convert a three-dimensional scene into a two-dimensional image.

 *[projection]:  A transformation that maps coordinates in 3D to coordinates in 2D.
 Projection is used to convert a three-dimensional scene into a two-dimensional image.